aleixmorgadas/thin-ports-and-adapters/README.md

     }
 }

-// TeamRepositoryPort
-interface TeamRepository extends ListCrudRepository<Team, Long> {
+// TeamRepositoryPort (Secondary Port) interface TeamRepository extends ListCrudRepository<Team, Long> {
 }

 // The SQL Adapter of the TeamRepositoryPort is provided by Spring Data JPA.
+It is the Secondary Adapter.
 ```

 ### Is it only this?